Population dynamics of multiple ecDNA types: Results

-The dynamics of weighted moments align with the trends observed in the unweighted mean copy number dynamics of each subpopulation, as illustrated in Figure \ref{meancopynumberspecies}.
-In the Supplementary section, we examine every sub-populations separately and track their absolute mean copy numbers over time.
-As expected, the absolute average copy numbers increase over time for ecDNA-positive cells no matter whether they are pure or mix cells.
-However, the changes in curve slopes portrayed by the weighted moments in Figure \ref{figuraspecies} suggest that, despite the steady increase in the absolute number of ecDNA copies in both pure and mix cells, the proportion of pure cells contributes more substantially than mix ones to the mean copy number of the total population if selection is identical (neutral and positive).
+The dynamics of weighted moments align with the trends observed in the unweighted mean copy number dynamics of each subpopulation, as illustrated in Figure \ref{F:meancopynumberspecies}.
+Here, we examine every subpopulation separately and tracks their absolute mean copy numbers over time.
+As expected, the absolute average copy numbers increases over time for ecDNA-positive cells no matter they are pure or mix cells.
+However, the changes in curve slopes portrayed by the weighted moments in Figure \ref{F:figuraspecies} suggest that, despite the steady increase in the absolute number of ecDNA copies in both pure and mix cells, the proportion of pure cells contributes more substantially than mix ones to the mean copy number of the total population if selection are identical (neutral and positive).

-While it is difficult to obtain analytical solutions for the non-identical selection case, we simulate the weighted first moment (Figure \ref{figuraspeciesnonid}a) and absolute mean copy number (Figure \ref{figuraspeciesnonid}b) for the case of two ecDNA species, where the cells carrying yellow ecDNA are assumed to proliferate faster than the cells carrying red ecDNA.
-Conversely to the dynamics under identical positive selection (Figure \ref{figuraspecies}b and Figure \ref{meancopynumberspecies}b\&d), pure yellow ecDNA cells dominate the populations over time as expected (Figure \ref{figuraspeciesnonid}a).
+While it is difficult to obtain analytical solutions for the non-identical selection case, we simulate the weighted first moment (Figure \ref{F:figuraspeciesnonid}a) and absolute mean copy number (Figure \ref{F:figuraspeciesnonid}b) for the case of two ecDNA species, where the cells carrying yellow ecDNA are assumed to proliferate faster than the cells carrying red ecDNA.
+Conversely to the dynamics under identical positive selection (Figure \ref{F:figuraspecies}b and Figure \ref{F:meancopynumberspecies}b), pure yellow ecDNA cells dominate the populations over time as expected (Figure \ref{F:figuraspeciesnonid}a).
 However, since we assume that mix cells have the same fitness as the fitter pure cells, the contribution of mix cells to the whole population is much less than the one of pure cells, no matter if under identical positive selection or non-identical selection.
-In the infinite time limit, the mix cells cannot be maintained.
+In the infinite time limit, it seems that the mix cells cannot be maintained.

+Across all fitness scenarios (Figures \ref{F:figuraspecies}-\ref{F:figuraspeciesnonid}) , the largest fluctuations, although still relatively small, are observed in the dynamics of mix cells, highlighting a higher copy number variability within this subpopulation.
+This is expected, as the absence of switching prevents pure cells from becoming mix.
+As a result, the mix subpopulation exhibits the most variability among all the subpopulations, since mix cells can produce daughters in all possible compartments (i.e., mix, pure, and ecDNA-free) due to binomial segregation during division.